 Meet one of the leading industrial real estate teams in Vietnam

-Industrial Savills is a company that specializes in industrial real estate and investment management.
+Savills Industrial is a company that specializes in industrial real estate and investment management.
 We established the Industrial & Logistics department specifically to provide comprehensive logistics and multi-let industrial services in response to the increasing demand for industrial real estate services in Vietnam.

 Our team of trained professionals can assist customers with leasing, selling, investing, valuation, planning, and development from their bases in Vietnam and other important regional markets.
 Contact Industrial Savills now if you’re searching for manufacturing or to locate a suitable Factory Rent in Vietnam.